Dating of Atlantis based on lake levels on the Altiplano

 Plato mentioned that the rings of the land levels were raised a sufficient height above the level of the sea, so on the one hand, too high a lake level would drown the rings of land and too low a level would not allow the circular channels to function as harbours.

-contour map of site at Pampa Aullagas with 20m intervals.
+contour map of site at Pampa Aullagas with 20 metre intervals (left) and in feet (right)

-Although the contour map does not show the circular channels which actually exist on site, it is clear that the level of Lake Tauca at 3760m (12,335ft) would have been appropriate to enter the volcano filling the circular channels and creating rings of water and rings of land and that the date is roughly in the timescale described by Plato, thus fulfilling Plato's description of how the "god of the sea carved the rings out of the centre of the island, making it impassible to man since ships and sailing had not yet been invented!"
+Although the contour map does not show the circular channels which actually exist on site, it is clear that the level of Lake Tauca at 3760m (12,335ft) or Lake Coipasa at 3720 m (12,204ft) would have been appropriate to enter the volcano filling the circular channels (depending on configuration of the volcano at the time) and creating rings of water and rings of land and that the date is roughly in the timescale described by Plato, that is, once the paleolakes dried up leaving residual water in the channels and surrounded by the level plain thus fulfilling Plato's description of how the "god of the sea carved the rings out of the centre of the island, making it impassible to man since ships and sailing had not yet been invented!"

 air photo pampa aullagas